HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 3. Prepare and configure the required [input data for step 2](docs/input-full-data.md), usually an imputed or sequencing dataset, and [step 1](docs/input-indep-snps.md), usually a QCed and pruned dataset.
 You can eventually prepare also a [set of files for LD computation](docs/input-ld-panel.md), suggested when analyzing a large dataset with > 100k samples.

-4. If you want to perform a multi-models execution, prepare the [models table](docs/input-models-table.md) to describe your analyses.
+4. If you want to perform a multi-models or multi-projects execution, prepare the [models table](docs/input-models-table.md) or the [projects table](docs/input-projects-table.md) to describe your analyses.

 5. Prepare the necessary config files, using the templates provided in the `templates` folder:
    1. A [config file](docs/main-parameters.md) describing settings and inputs for your project
    2. A config file to [define the profile](docs/hpc-profile.md) for your computational environment.
    3. Optionally, you can also add configuration to enable execution monitoring using [Nextflow Tower](docs/tower-monitoring.md)

-6. Invoke the pipeline using `nextflow run HTGenomeAnalysisUnit/nf-pipeline-regenie`
+6. Invoke the pipeline using for example `nextflow run HTGenomeAnalysisUnit/nf-pipeline-regenie -profile singularity,slurm -c my_project.conf`.
+We have basic executors already configured (namely slurm, sge and lsf), but it is suggested to prepare a speific profile for your computational environment like suggested in point 5.

 Usually, you want to prepare a script to submit the pipeline in your project folder.
 In this example we use `sbatch` submission system, but this can be adapted to any scheduler. `myprofile` corresponds to a profile you created for your computational environment: